Office of Economic Development

 Living Wage in the City of Santa Fe

-In November 2025, Mayor Alan Webber signed Santa Fe’s new living wage ordinance into law.
+In November 2025, the City of Santa Fe passed a new living wage ordinance into law.
 The update is designed to keep Santa Fe diverse, equitable, and affordable for working residents, while addressing rising housing costs and stagnant wages.

 Santa Fe's future depends on ensuring that working people can afford to live in the city they serve.
 Rising housing costs and stagnant wages have created a growing gap.
 Since 2016, rents have increased by 74 percent, while home prices have risen by 80 percent, and median incomes have increased by only 36 percent.
 One-third of Santa Fe households are now rent-burdened, and many working families are being forced to relocate to lower-cost communities.